thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 }
 ```

-Instead, to include specific entities from the audit (OptIn), you can use the `AuditInclude` attribute:
+Instead, to include specific entities to the audit (OptIn Mode), you can use the `AuditInclude` attribute:
 ```c#
 [AuditInclude]
 public class Post